SankalpKothari0904/Parallel-Programming-Constructs/Integrating_Parallel_Programming/MPI_Tool_Python.md

 It provides an object oriented approach to message passing which is based on the standard MPI-2 C++ bindings.

-**The interface was designed with focus in translating MPI syntax and semantics of standard MPI-2 bindings for C++ to Python**
+**The interface was designed with focus in translating MPI syntax and semantics of standard MPI-2 bindings from C++ to Python**

 ### Communicating Python Objects and Array Data